johnlockejrr/pylaia/docs/usage/prediction/index.md

 ### Predict with CTC alignement

-It is possible to estimate text localization based on CTC alignements with the `--decode.segmentation` option.
+It is possible to estimate text localization based on CTC alignments with the `--decode.segmentation` option.
 It returns a list texts with their estimated coordinates: `(text, x1, y1, x2, y2)`.

 #### Character level